Khongchai/web-spirograph/README.md

 nodesOnLevel.sort((a, b) => (a.parentId ?? -1) - (b.parentId ?? -1));
 ```

-Now all is good and well, with a lot of nodes, when we traced the lines, they look funny sometimes, but that's good enough for out use case.
+When we traced the lines with a lot of nodes, they sometimes look funny.
+But that is good enough for our simple use case.

 ![Nodes weird positioning](example-images/weirdly%20positioned%20nodes.png)